syslog-ng/syslog-ng.github.io/doc/_admin-guide/050_The_configuration_file/007_Managing_complex_syslog-ng_configurations/001_Reusing_config_blocks.md

 (Such reusable blocks are sometimes called a Source Configuration Library, or SCL.)
-Any syslog-ng object can be a block.
+Any {{ site.product.short_name }} object can be a block.
 Use the following syntax to define a block:

 ```config